-Inner City Law Center’s Homelessness Prevention Project seeks to preserve safe and decent housing for low-income tenants in Los Angeles.
+Inner City Law Center’s Eviction Prevention Project seeks to preserve safe and decent housing for low-income tenants in Los Angeles.
 Our focus on homelessness prevention is rooted in ICLC’s founding principle that every person should always be treated with dignity and respect.

 Tens of thousands of eviction actions are filed in Los Angeles County each year, and the numbers are increasing because of the ongoing economic and foreclosure crises.
 At ICLC, we routinely see foreclosing banks illegally evicting tenants from apartment buildings, landlords illegally evicting low-income tenants for daring to complain about slum conditions, and families in danger of losing the homes where they have lived for decades because a single rent payment was late.
 Without legal representation, many of these tenants will be evicted and end up on the streets.
 ICLC’s innovative homelessness prevention programs recognize that it is far more effective to stop illegal evictions from occurring, rather than dealing with the human and financial costs of homelessness.

 The Importance of Representation

 The vast majority of tenants facing eviction are not represented by counsel.
 A 1998 study of 400 eviction cases in Los Angeles found that tenants were represented by attorneys in only 11 cases (2.8 percent).
 Landlords, in contrast, were represented in 290 of those 400 cases (72.5 percent).
 Having a lawyer makes a tremendous difference in an eviction case.
 Without a lawyer, tenants are almost always evicted.
 A study by ICLC Board of Advisors Member and UCLA Law Professor Gary Blasi followed 150 randomly selected tenants who did not have lawyers, and found none of them (0%) won at trial.
 Another study found that tenants who are represented by counsel are more likely than landlords to favorably settle their case or to win at trial.

 Inner City Law Center is part of a collaborative project that provide representation to low-income tenants facing eviction.